elechua/FPGA_ChickenCHACHACHA/README.md

 # Implementing Chicken Cha-Cha-Cha Board Game on FPGA
 ---

-This is an undergraduate project that implements the Chicken Cha Cha Cha game on an FPGA using Verilog HDL.
+This is an undergraduate project that implements the Chicken Cha Cha Cha game on a FPGA using Verilog HDL.

 ### State Diagram
 <div align="center">